Ukrainian Premier League: Honored teams

 A representative star is placed above the team's badge to indicate 10 league titles.
 Dynamo Kyiv became the first Ukrainian team to achieve the prestigious honor of winning the Soviet Top League for the 10th time in 1981.
 Dynamo Kyiv after having entered the Ukrainian championship has become the same dominant leader as during the Soviet times by earning its 20th national title at the top level in 1999.
 The two stars were added to the club's logo in 2007.
 Earning its 10th national title in 2017, Shakhtar Donetsk has not yet adopted a star on its crest.
+After winning the 2024–25 season, Dynamo Kyiv added a star to the club's badge.

-Currently (as of 2020) the following clubs earned the star element to be added to their crest.
+Currently (as of 2025) the following clubs earned the star element to be added to their crest.